smqanpk/Digital-Twin-MVP/README.txt

   Treat the topology view as "what a real link map could look like," not as the actual physical network today.
-- There's no live telemetry — all "live" data is the static snapshot from the SMDB export at the time this was generated.
-A production TMS would connect this same UI to a real RMS/NMS feed for live alarms and KPIs.
+- There's no live telemetry — all "live" data is the static snapshot from the SMDB export at the time this was created.
+A production TMS would connect this same UI to a real RMS feed for live alarms and KPIs.
 - No authentication or multi-tenant access control.
 Treat this build as an internal demo artifact, not as something to expose with sensitive data on a public URL without first checking with your security/compliance